 Students whose attendance falls below 90% are discussed with the EWO and interviews with students and parents are arranged as appropriate.

-At 8.40am a warning bell rings and students are expected to be in school.
-By 8.45am students are expected to be in their tutor rooms.
-After 9.10am your child must report to the Sick Bay to sign in.
+At 8.40am a warning bell rings and students are expected to be in their tutor rooms.
+After 8.40am your child must report to the Sick Bay to sign in.

 Lateness to registration and lessons is recorded electronically.
 Lateness is taken seriously.
 Any time missed each week is added together and is caught up in a weekly detention.